freakout42/formax/docs/index.md

 option was very popular and got lost in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
-The following versions neglected this feature and focused on client-server frontends, which were also abandoned later in favour of web based as the only option.
-The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this lean option to the market.
-And not only for Oracle-PL/SQL.
-With ODBC/JavaScript being open for everybody.
+The following versions neglected this feature and focused on client server frontends, which were also abandoned later in favour of web based as the only option.
+The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this lean option.
+And not only for Oracle and PL/SQL.
+With ODBC and JavaScript it is available for everybody.

 ### Goals